Blog Layout

 For most kids, running a lemonade stand means earning some loose change to spend at the neighbourhood ice cream shop.
 But that’s not the case for the Prince Edward County Memorial Hospital Foundation’s newest volunteer fundraiser.

-Parker Wilkinson (10) along with his sister Liv (7) hosted a lemonade stand, raising money to help the Prince Edward County Memorial Hospital Foundation purchase of a new x-ray machine needed at our County hospital.
+Parker Wilkinson (10) along with his sister Liv (7) hosted a lemonade stand, raising money to help the Prince Edward County Memorial Hospital Foundation purchase a new x-ray machine needed at our County hospital.

 With help from their parents, Parker and Liv set up a lemonade stand outside of their Bloomfield home on Wednesday, August 24.
 The young entrepreneurs spent four hours selling summer’s most refreshing beverage and contributed $100.00 from their earnings towards the x-ray machine.
 This is the second year Parker has hosted his lemonade stand.
 In 2021, he donated a portion of his proceeds to the Loyalist Humane Society.